 These awards are subject to Wisconsin’s comparative negligence law, so the court may reduce the final award if the deceased is found negligent.

-Contact our concerned and capable Milwaukee attorneys for your wrongful death case
+Contact our concerned and capable Milwaukee wrongful death attorneys for help

 Sperling Law Offices LLC in Milwaukee represents surviving spouses, parents, children and other family members throughout Wisconsin seeking justice for the loss of their loved ones.
 If you’ve lost a family member in a tragic accident, call 414-273-7777 or contact our office online to schedule a free consultation.